penborter/stretch/README.md

 # Stretch

 A simple, flexible Jekyll theme for personal websites and blogs.
-Currently the theme contains no Javascript.
+CSS and HTML only, with a small (optional) JS file to implement a dark / light mode button.

 See a live example [here](http://stretch.penborter.com).